secretGeek/today-i-learned-staging/python/python_in_minecraft.md

 All of the examples below are taken wholly or in part from this awesome guide: [Python Coding for Minecraft by Alex Pruss](http://www.instructables.com/id/Python-coding-for-Minecraft/)

-1. Get minecraft for PC
+- Step 1.
+Get minecraft for PC

 Costs $26.95

-2. Minecraft no longer requires java.
+- Step 2.
+Minecraft no longer requires java.
 So you don't need to update that.

 > You still technically need Java, but it is now downloaded by the Minecraft launcher and stored with the launcher instead of installed across the entire system.
 If Minecraft is the only reason you have Java installed, you now have no reason to open up your system to Java vulnerabilities.
 The Java executable used by Minecraft stays with Minecraft and is as good as invisible and inaccessible to the rest of the system.

-3. Run minecraft launcher.
+- Step 3.
+Run minecraft launcher.

 - "Launch Options"
   - "Add new"